 To compute the transition map, consider $M_{n, (n+1)}( (H, \omega), (R, \theta))$.
 It equals 1 if $(H,\omega) = (R, \theta + \alpha), (R, \theta + \alpha + \pi)$, or $(L, \theta + \alpha + \pi/2)$, it equals 2 when $(H,\omega) = (L, \theta + \alpha)$, and it equals 0 otherwise.
 Transition for the $(n+1)$-supertile of type $(L, \theta)$ is similar.

-Since this example involves infinite many tile shapes, it necessarily involves infinitely many tile labels.
-The infinite local complexity has both a combinatorial and a geometric aspect, but both are consequences of rotational symmetry.
+Since this example involves infinite many tile orientations, it necessarily involves infinitely many tile labels.
+The infinite local complexity has both a combinatorial and a geometrical aspect, but both are consequences of rotational symmetry.
 We call this {\em rotational infinite local complexity.} \end{ex}

 \begin{ex} In our next example, each $\ppp_n$ consists of only four supertiles, and the infinite local complexity comes from the geometry of how two tiles can touch.
 Let $\ppp_0 = \left\{\raisebox{-.4cm}{ }, \raisebox{-.4cm}{ }, \raisebox{-.4cm}{ }, \raisebox{-.4cm}{ }\right\}$, where the long edges are of some fixed length $\alpha$ and the short edges are of length $1$.